I’m sure you’ve heard lots about vitamin D.

 3) Supplement with vitamin D, but use caution and consult your physician first.

-If you are concerned about getting enough vitamin D, I encourage you to try the above methods before you supplement!
+If you are concerned about getting enough vitamin D, I encourage you to try the above methods before you supplement it!
 However, it is possible to attain your daily vitamin D needs by supplementing as well.
-This may be a good option for those who are unable to take advantage of the options above because of lifestyle, illness, or geographic location!
+Most multivitamin supplements contain adequate amounts of vitamin D, so this may be a good option for those who are unable to take advantage of the options above because of lifestyle, illness, or geographic location!

 Make sure you consult your doctor before you begin taking any supplements, and inform your healthcare provider if you are taking any vitamins or herbal supplements, whether they are in pill, powder, liquid, or any other form!
 Supplements and herbal products may have important medication interactions, so it’s always important to share this with your healthcare provider at your next visit.